High-Performance-IO/capio/README.md

 1) Write a configuration file for injecting streaming capabilities to your workflow

-2) Launch the CAPIO deamons with MPI passing the (eventual) configuration file as argument on the machines in which you want to execute your program (one deamon for each node).
-If you desire to specify a custom folder for capio, set `CAPIO_DIR` as a enviroment variable.
+2) Launch the CAPIO daemons with MPI passing the (eventual) configuration file as argument on the machines in which you want to execute your program (one daemon for each node).
+If you desire to specify a custom folder for capio, set `CAPIO_DIR` as a environment variable.
    ```bash
    [CAPIO_DIR=your_capiodir] mpiexec -N 1 --hostfile your_hostfile src/capio_server conf.json
    ```